Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 If you don’t want to quickly exhaust the internet traffic included in your data plan, set it up to backup only when it connects to wi-fi.

-7. Seventh layer of protection: activate two-factor authentication.
+7. The seventh layer of protection: activate two-factor authentication.

 In case you travel a lot and your phone is unavailable, you’ll be able to use backup codes instead.
 These are codes that you can use only one time.